-- Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic drug.
+- Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter). - Replace a brand name drug with a generic drug.